josepht96/learning/notes/Az104/storage_type.md

 For example, if you want your customers to be able to upload pictures, and you want to create thumbnails for each picture.
 You could have your customer wait for you to create the thumbnails while uploading the pictures.
 An alternative would be to use a queue.
 When the customer finishes the upload, write a message to the queue.
 Then have an Azure Function retrieve the message from the queue and create the thumbnails.
 Each of the processing parts can be scaled separately, giving you more control when tuning it for your usage.
 Table storage
 Azure Table storage is now part of Azure Cosmos DB.
 In addition to the existing Azure Table storage service, there is a new Azure Cosmos DB Table API offering that provides throughput-optimized tables, global distribution, and automatic secondary indexes.
 Table storage is ideal for storing structured, non-relational data.

-Storage Sync Service.
-The Storage Sync Service is the top-level Azure resource for Azure File Sync.
-The Storage Sync Service resource is a peer of the storage account resource, and can similarly be deployed to Azure resource groups.
-A distinct top-level resource from the storage account resource is required because the Storage Sync Service can create sync relationships with multiple storage accounts via multiple sync groups.
-A subscription can have multiple Storage Sync Service resources deployed.
-Sync group.
-A sync group defines the sync topology for a set of files.
-Endpoints within a sync group are kept in sync with each other.
-If for example, you have two distinct sets of files that you want to manage with Azure File Sync, you would create two sync groups and add different endpoints to each sync group.
-A Storage Sync Service can host as many sync groups as you need.
-Registered server.
-The registered server object represents a trust relationship between your server (or cluster) and the Storage Sync Service.
-You can register as many servers to a Storage Sync Service instance as you want.
-However, a server (or cluster) can be registered with only one Storage Sync Service at a time.
-Azure File Sync agent.
-The Azure File Sync agent is a downloadable package that enables Windows Server to be synced with an Azure file share.
-The Azure File Sync agent has three main components:
-•	FileSyncSvc.exe: The background Windows service that is responsible for monitoring changes on server endpoints, and for initiating sync sessions to Azure.
-•	StorageSync.sys: The Azure File Sync file system filter, which is responsible for tiering files to Azure Files (when cloud tiering is enabled).
-•	PowerShell management cmdlets: PowerShell cmdlets that you use to interact with the Microsoft.StorageSync Azure resource provider.
-You can find these at the following (default) locations:
-•	C:\Program Files\Azure\StorageSyncAgent\StorageSync.Management.PowerShell.Cmdlets.dll
-•	C:\Program Files\Azure\StorageSyncAgent\StorageSync.Management.ServerCmdlets.dll
-Server endpoint.
-A server endpoint represents a specific location on a registered server, such as a folder on a server volume.
-Multiple server endpoints can exist on the same volume if their namespaces do not overlap (for example, F:\sync1 and F:\sync2).
-You can configure cloud tiering policies individually for each server endpoint.
-You can create a server endpoint via a mountpoint.
-Note, mountpoints within the server endpoint are skipped.
-You can create a server endpoint on the system volume but, there are two limitations if you do so:
-•	Cloud tiering cannot be enabled.
-•	Rapid namespace restore (where the system quickly brings down the entire namespace and then starts to recall content) is not performed.
-Cloud endpoint.
-A cloud endpoint is an Azure file share that is part of a sync group.
-The entire Azure file share syncs, and an Azure file share can be a member of only one cloud endpoint.
-Therefore, an Azure file share can be a member of only one sync group.
-If you add an Azure file share that has an existing set of files as a cloud endpoint to a sync group, the existing files are merged with any other files that are already on other endpoints in the sync group.

-File Shares
-Cloud based SMB or NFS file share.
-Accessible from W, Linux, Mac OS Clients use 445.
-Need to know requirements: performance, sizing, redundancy.
-GPV2 and FileStorage are best options generally.
-Main difference is performance and FileStorage not having Geo-redundancy

-Azure file sync – sync files between azure and on-prem servers Sync group -